qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

    It allows creation or removal of guides only in the current page.
    However, you can use the :guilabel:`Apply to All Pages` button to replicate the guide configuration of the current page to the other pages in the layout.
 #.
-To delete a guide, select it and press |signMinus| :sup:`Remove selected
+To delete a guide, select it and press the |signMinus| :sup:`Remove selected
    guide` button.
 Use :guilabel:`Clear All Guides` to remove all the guides in the current page.